davesheinbein/SEI-CC-8/work/w08/d3/03-04-django-one-to-many-models/django-one-to-many-models.md

 The CBV then used the `ModelForm` behind the scenes to generate the inputs and provide the posted data to the server.

-Because we want to be able to show a form for adding a **feeding** on the _detail_ page of a **cat**, we're going to see in this lesson how to create a `ModelForm` from scratch that will:
+Because we want to be able to show a form for adding a **feeding** on the _detail_ page of a **cat**, we're going to see in this lesson how to create a custom `ModelForm` from scratch that will:

-1. Generate a feeding's "inputs" inside of the `<form>` tag we provide.
+1. Generate a feeding's inputs inside of the `<form>` tag we provide.
 2. Be used to validate the posted data by calling `is_valid()`.
-3. Persist the model instance to the database by calling `save()` on the model form.
+3. Persist the model instance to the database by calling `save()` on the instance of the ModelForm.

 There's several steps we're going to need to complete, so let's get started...